School refusal: Signs and symptoms

 School refusal behavior is a heterogeneous behavior characterized by a variety of internalizing and externalizing symptoms.
 Internalizing symptoms include anxiety (general, social, and separation anxiety), social withdrawal, fatigue, fear, and/or depression.
 Children may also have complaints of somatic symptoms such as headaches, stomachaches, or a sore throat.
 Children may also exhibit externalizing symptoms such as nausea, vomiting, sweating, diarrhea, or difficulties breathing as a result of their anxiety.
 Other externalizing symptoms include defiance, aggression, tantrums, clinging to a parent, refusing to move, and/or running away.
 If the child stays home from school, these symptoms might go away but come back the next morning before school.

 Researchers are motivated to assess and treat this behavior because of its prevalence and potential negative consequences.
 Short-term negative consequences of school refusal for the child include distress, social alienation, and declining grades.
 Familial conflict and legal trouble may also result.
 Excessive absenteeism is commonly associated with various negative health and social problems.

-Problematic school absenteeism is also associated with illicit drug use (including tobacco), suicide attempt, poor nutrition, risky sexual behavior, teenage pregnancy, violence, injury, driving under the influence of alcohol, and binge drinking.
+Problematic school absenteeism is also associated with illicit drug use (including tobacco), suicide attempts, poor nutrition, risky sexual behavior, teenage pregnancy, violence, injury, driving under the influence of alcohol, and binge drinking.